 Welcome to Swords of Speirling.
 We are an original fantasy site, set in a fictional world divided into seven kingdoms.
 We are set in the Medieval-ish/Renaissance period of this world.
 We have 20+ playable races available, we have no word count, and we are rated mature.
 Our application process is simple and to-the-point and we are LGBTQ+ friendly, straight-/cisgendered-ally friendly, and ALL racial identities-friendly.
 We do believe in some order, but we don't take ourselves all that seriously.
 Jerks need not apply.
-It is currently WINTER.
+It is currently SPRING.

 We are currently searching for royal family members and military characters, particularly knights.

 ACTIVE MEMBERS: 20

 BE RESPECTFUL.
 NO WHINING.
 NO HATE.
 GUESTS WELCOME.

 Discord Invite: Click

 Affiliate with us!

 Coding Help: RCR & RPG'D

 Skin: Brittanique of RPG'D